-In a recent Facebook discussion on “Paint On Plastic The Group“, a modeler posted some photos of his excellent work simulating bullet holes on a Gunpla kit.
-He really made it look realistic- enough that it reminded me of a time many years ago when I saw the real thing while in the Army, when I had the “opportunity” to visit a place with lots of guns and people who shot them.
-(And a few chose to do so at me!)
+In a Facebook discussion on “Paint On Plastic The Group“, a modeler posted some photos of his excellent work simulating bullet holes on a model kit.
+He really made it look realistic – enough so that it reminded me of a time many years ago when I saw the real thing while in the Army.
+I’d had the “opportunity” to visit a place with lots of guns and people who shot them – and a few chose to do so at me!

 I thought it might be of some interest to pass along some real world experience of how bullets in general will travel, impact a target, and what happens afterwards.
 Factoring in these items can really add to the realism and cohesion of any battle damage you may be modeling.